cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

     // GetBlockResults attempts to retrieve the results of block execution for a
     // particular height.
     rpc GetBlockResults(GetBlockResultsRequest) returns (GetBlockResultsResponse) {}
 }

-// DataCompanionService provides privileged access to specialized pruning
-// functionality on the Tendermint node to help optimize node storage. service DataCompanionService {
-    // SetRetainHeight notifies the node of the minimum height whose data must
-    // be retained by the node.
-This data includes block data and block
-    // execution results.
-    //
-    // The lower of this retain height and that set by the application in its
-    // Commit response will be used by the node to determine which heights' data
-    // can be pruned.
-    rpc SetRetainHeight(SetRetainHeightRequest) returns (SetRetainHeightResponse) {}

-    // GetRetainHeight returns the retain height set by the companion and that
-    // set by the application.
-This can give the companion an indication as to
-    // which heights' data are currently available. rpc GetRetainHeight(GetRetainHeightRequest) returns (GetRetainHeightResponse) {}
-}

 message GetLatestBlockIDRequest {}